terraform-ibm-modules/terraform-ibm-cbr/examples/fscloud/README.md

 4. Allow network traffic flow from the VPC created in this example to ICD PostgreSQL private endpoints.
 5. Customize the rule description for `kms` and the zone name for `codeengine`.

-Context: This example covers a "pseudo" real-world scenario where:
+The example covers the following example scenario:

-1. ICD Mongodb and Postgresql instances are encrypted using keys stored in Key Protect.
+- The instances of Databases for MongoDB and Databases for Postgresql are encrypted with keys that are stored in Key Protect.
-2. Schematics is used to execute terraform that creates Key Protect keys and key rings over its public endpoint.
+- Schematics is used to execute the Terraform logic that creates Key Protect keys and key rings over its public endpoint.
 - Operators use machines with a set list of public IPs to interact with Schematics.
 4. Applications are running in the VPC and need access to PostgreSQL via the private endpoint - e.g., a VPE.
 5. Skips creation of zones for these two service references ["user-management", "iam-groups"].